DianaLee1219/WeatherForecast/EDA/README.md

 ![image](https://github.com/user-attachments/assets/1fa5d251-6343-4e21-bab1-6c9baf9b62f8)

 [Graph 4.
-The temerature trend over time]
-As you can see on the graph, the temperature drops down during winter season and it goes up during summer season.
+The temperature trend over time: As you can see on the graph, the temperature drops down during winter season and it goes up during summer season.]

+More information: MonthlyAverageTemperatures.txt

 ![image](https://github.com/user-attachments/assets/28f4a9e3-dd5e-47dd-ac37-e01baff15f7b)

+[Graph 5.
+The temperature data has scaled to see the variation clearly]

 ![image](https://github.com/user-attachments/assets/1031cfa6-5b41-4135-a941-d5bd9c5bb2da)